Skip to main content

 To handle incoming calls using a Relay Application, you will need to:

-1. Give it a context (think of it as a traffic label) to send calls to.
+3. Set a context (think of it as a traffic label) in the WHEN A CALL COMES IN field.
 Let's use an office context as an example;

 import { Voice } from "@signalwire/realtime-api";